Manila seeks clarification on Chinese fishing rules in South China Sea

 “This is excessive ...
 I don’t know how this will be implemented but it will be effective only within the 200-mile (EEZ) from Hainan province,” said the officer, who declined to be identified because of the sensitivity of the issue.

-Peter Paul Galvez, a Philippine defense department spokesman, said authorities were ready to enforce fishing rules in the Philippines own EEZ, which include regulations on the type of fish that can be caught.
+Peter Paul Galvez, a Philippine defence department spokesman, said authorities were ready to enforce fishing rules in the Philippines own EEZ, which include regulations on the type of fish that can be caught.

 Chinese enforcement could depend on the nationality of the fishermen, said Shi Yinhong, an international relations professor at Renmin University in Beijing.